Joshua Tree National Park

 Note: This trail is only for hiking.
 The terrain is too rugged for biking.

-The hike took around us around 3 hours in total - One hour and change each way and a long rest at the oasis.
+The hike took us around 3 hours in total - One hour and change each way and a long rest at the oasis.

 This oasis is located at the north end of the Joshua Tree National Park – on the outskirts of Twentynine Palms city.
 Although it is officially inside the boundaries of the park, there is no entrance fee.